Rock Radio Heaven (B)

 Also known as: Birth name was Daryl Burlingham

-Stations: CFQC Saskatoon, CJOB, CKY, CKRC Winnipeg, CFUN, CKLG, CKBD Vancouver, CKLW Windsor, Ont., CHUM Toronto.
+Stations: CFQC Saskatoon, CJOB, CKY, CKRC Winnipeg, CFUN, CKLG, CKBD Vancouver, CKLW Windsor, Ontario, CHUM Toronto.

 Notes: Died of a stroke at age 58, shortly after learning of the death of fellow deejay Rick Honey.
 Suffered from post-polio syndrome.
 Signed off his show with the expression "stay out of trees."

-Stations: CJRT-FM Toronto, CFOS Owen Sound, Ont., CFSL Weyburn, Sask., CJME Regina, CJWA Wawa, Ont., CJIC Sault Ste.
-Marie, Ont., CKFH Toronto, CKBB Barrie, Ont., CHOW Welland, Ont., CING-FM (FM 108) Burlington, Ont.
+Stations: CJRT-FM Toronto, CFOS Owen Sound, Ontario, CFSL Weyburn, Saskatchewan, CJME Regina, CJWA Wawa, Ontario, CJIC Sault Ste.
+Marie, Ont, CKFH Toronto, CKBB Barrie, Ont., CHOW Welland, Ont., CING-FM (FM 108) Burlington, Ont.

 Notes: The genius behind FM 108, his full story is told in the Norman B. Tribute.
 He died of a heart attack.